coderarjob/meghaos-x86/docs/notes/processman.md

 switch to use the Kernel Stack (which is separate from the process's stack).
 This again works because the page mapping for the Kernel Stack is already present in every process.

+When process exits it passes along a 'exit code', corresponding to the its state.
+These exit codes are 8 bit numbers (so it can at most be 255), which are sent to the parent of the process being killed by pushing a `KERNEL_EVENT_PROCCESS_CHILD_KILLED` event.

+Through this event the parent can determine if a child process has exited and in what condition.

 ------------------------------------------------------------------------------

 ## Problem with creation of new process from a kernel process